Dyck tilings, increasing trees, descents, and inversions: Introduction

 $(+1,+1)$ (an up or ``U'' step) or $(+1,-1)$ (a down or ``D'' step).
 (See \fref{ud}.)
 This rotated form will be more convenient for us to work with.
 A Dyck path's sequence of U and D steps, when concatenated, forms a word which is called a Dyck word.
 If the U steps are written as ``\op'' and the down steps are written as ``\cp'', then the Dyck word is a balanced parentheses expression.

-We define a \textbf{chord} of a Dyck path $\lambda$ to be the horizontal segment between an up step and the matching down step, as shown in \fref{ud}.
+\tz{\enlargethispage{3pt}}{} We define a \textbf{chord} of a Dyck path $\lambda$ to be the horizontal segment between an up step and the matching down step, as shown in \fref{ud}.
 The chords of a Dyck path~$\lambda$ naturally form a \textbf{chord poset} $P_\lambda$, where nesting is the order relation, i.e., one chord is above another chord in the partial order if its horizontal span lies within the span of the other chord, or equivalently, if the \op\ and \cp\ corresponding to the first chord are nested within the \op\ and \cp\ corresponding to the second chord.
-If we adjoin a bottom-most element to the chord poset, we call the result the tree poset, since its Hasse diagram is a rooted plane tree.
-See \fref{ud} for an illustration of this partial order.
-There is a natural bijection between Dyck paths of order $n$ and rooted plane trees with $n+1$ vertices (see \cite[exercise~6.19]{stanley}).
+If we adjoin a bottom-most element to the chord poset, we call the result the tree poset (see \fref{ud}), since its Hasse diagram is a \textbf{planted plane tree}, i.e., a tree embedded in the upper half-plane with a single distinguished vertex (the root) on the boundary of the half-plane, where two such embedded trees are considered equivalent if their embeddings are isotopic.
+Combinatorially, a planted plane tree is a tree with a distinguished root vertex, such that the children of any vertex are ordered.
+There is a natural bijection between Dyck paths of order $n$ and planted plane trees with $n+1$ vertices (see \cite[Exercise~6.19]{stanley}, or \fref{ud}).